nat-lang/nat/README.md

 ### Trees

 Trees are first class citizens, with a dedicated syntax that desugars to a church encoding.
-Defining a new tree yields a fold, which can in turn be used to perform arbitrary computations over the tree.
+Defining a new tree yields a fold, which can in turn be used to perform arbitrary operations on the tree.

 ```
 let tree = [0 [1][1]]